EstimatedEst. Read Time: 14 minutes

 Guys, you don’t always have to use heavier weights in order to elicit muscle growth and gains.

-The idea that using heavy weights is the only way to build muscles isn’t necessarily true.
+The idea that using heavy loads is the only way to build muscles isn’t necessarily true.
 Heavy weights are one method to do it, but so are speed reps.

 In order to have a maximally well-rounded routine, you have to include all these techniques at different times of your training.